 The main aim of the Representative Network is to represent and communicate the interests of EMCRs at each organisation to the EMCR Forum Executive.
 In addition the Representative Network functions to share information from the Executive and the Academy with EMCRs at organisations around Australia.
 The Representative Network strengthens the Forum’s ability to reach and equitably represent all of Australia’s EMCRs.

-If you would like to find out who your local Representative Network members are, ask around your work place or contact us and we will put you in touch with them.
-If your workplace isn’t part of the Representative Network, contact us and let’s work together to change that.
+We invite you to check who your local Representative Network members are (PDF, 246KB).
+If your workplace isn’t on the list of the Representative Network, contact us and let’s work together to change that.

 Members are EMCRs who simply jump on the website and sign up to become a member.
 While the EMCR Forum Executive advocates for all EMCRs, we encourage each and every EMCR to sign up because it’s a great way to increase your engagement, stay informed and have a say.
 Plus the larger, more diverse and more representative the EMCR Forum membership is, the louder and more effective the voice of the EMCR Forum and the Executive is.

 Becoming an active part of The Forum ensures our collective voice is heard when it comes to planning the future of science in Australia.
 We are stronger together.
 We are the future of science in Australia.